-The first cluster (blue) covered 35% of the SOM map area, containing the highest number of data points, with 34% of the accidents.
+First cluster (magenta) covered 35% of the SOM map area, containing the highest amount of datapoints, with 34% of the accidents.
 Cluster 2 (red) has 25% of the total area and 24% of the dataset.
 The third grouping (yellow) occupies 20% of the total area and has the lowest event's frequency, with 16%.
 Cluster 4 (green) also holds 20% of the map area, but embraces 26% of the dataset events.
 Figure 2 depicts the rate of contributing factors per event, discriminated by clusters.